-The City of Nashua Welfare Department provides interim emergency assistance for low income residents through a voucher system.
+The City of Nashua Welfare Department provides emergency assistance for low income residents through a voucher system.
 Assistance is available with rent, food, utilities and medication.
 Each applicant will be interviewed confidentially to review household circumstances and eligibility for assistance.
 Applications are available during hours of operation (excluding holidays).

 You must apply in person - no appointments are given over the phone.

 Under NH Law RSA 165, every town and city in the State is mandated to relieve and maintain those in need and are required to have written guidelines to ascertain eligibility.
 If you do not live in Nashua, contact your local town office for information and assistance.

 Guidelines & Standards

 - Welfare Department General Assistance Guidelines (PDF)

 - City of Nashua Approved Financial Standards Effective July 1, 2019

 If you are experiencing homelessness in Nashua, you should contact the Coordinated Entry Line at 1-844-800-9911.
 They will complete an assessment and refer you to the appropriate agency for assistance.
 You may also contact NH 2-1-1 (Dial 211 in NH) for possible homeless resources outside of Nashua.

 Long Term Assistance